 \section{Conclusion}

-In this paper, we studied the relationship between wearable device measurements of tidal breathing and clinically-measured spirometer parameters.
-Regression analysis revealed a moderate amount of correlation between the two sets of parameters.
-Further, we built and evaluated simple models that used wearable device measurements to assess lung health.
-The classifiers accurately detected airway obstruction, and also provided a coarse stratification of the severity of airway obstruction.
+In this paper, we presented an algorithm to infer the severity of a COPD patient's airflow limitation from tidal breathing data that was collected by a wearable device.
+We evaluated the algorithm on adult subjects with a confirmed or suspected diagnosis of chronic obstructive pulmonary disease (COPD), and we confirmed that the algorithm is able to stratify the severity of patients' airway obstruction.
 The results of this study provide a strong premise for further data collection and exploring the concept of wearable devices for lung health monitoring.